Unit 5 Overview

 Nepali society is largely collectivist.
 However, traditional math classrooms often emphasize individual performance on exams.
 Can we incorporate more collaborative problem-solving that aligns with communal values? - Religious and Ritual Mathematics

 The intricate geometric patterns (mandalas) in Thangka paintings, the architectural principles (Vastu Shastra) used in temple construction, and the astrological calculations (Jyotish) are all rich in Nepal, culturally embedded mathematical practices.
-These are rarely good to connect in formal school mathematics.
+These are rarely good to connect in formal school mathematics. - 1.
+Students from marginalized groups may be discouraged by cultural biases and stereotypes about who should excel in mathematics.

 Issues and Problems in Students' Evaluation System